 Efforts are underway to increase the federal minimum wage as well.
 Pursuant to the Fair Labor Standards Act, (FLSA), employers are required to pay their employees at least $7.75/hour.
 Generally, where the city or state has a higher minimum wage, employees are entitled to the higher amount.

 Earlier this year, Georgia lawmakers introduced legislation seeking to raise the minimum wage.

-For more information about wage and hour laws or if you believe you may not be receiving the compensation you deserve, please contact the experienced Atlanta wage and hour lawyers at Buckley Beal LLP for an immediate consultation.
+For more information about wage and hour laws or if you believe you may not be receiving the compensation you deserve, please contact the experienced Atlanta wage and hour lawyers at Buckley Beal LLP for an immediate case evaluation.